What is a liver transplant?

 Your blood type.
 Each person has a specific blood type: type A+, A -, B+, B -, AB+, AB -, O+, or O -.
-When receiving a transfusion, the blood received must be a compatible type with an individual's type of blood or an immune reaction will occur.
-The same immune reaction will occur if the blood contained within a donor organ enters an individual's body during a transplant.
+When receiving a transfusion, the blood received must be a compatible type with an individual's type of blood or an immune reaction will happen.
+The same immune reaction will happen if the blood contained within a donor organ enters an individual's body during a transplant.

 Diagnostic tests may include any of the tests that have been done to evaluate the extent of the disease, including the following:

 Abdominal ultrasound (also called sonography).
-A diagnostic imaging technique which uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
+A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs and to assess blood flow through various vessels.

 Liver biopsy.
 A procedure in which tissue samples from the liver are removed (with a needle) from the body for examination under a microscope.